What Are the Requirements to Become a Notary? A Guide

 Conclusion

-There you have it, folks: “What are the requirements to become a notary?” in a nutshell.
+There you have it: “What are the requirements to become a notary?” in a nutshell.
 It’s not rocket science, but it does take effort and attention to detail.
 You’ve got to be old enough, live in the right place, and keep your nose clean.
 A little bit of training and a few supplies, and you’ll be ready to roll.

 But here’s the thing.
 Being a notary is more than just a title.
 It’s a responsibility.
 You’re helping people with some pretty important stuff.
 So take it seriously, and always do your best.
 Your clients will thank you for it.